 We have developed two sets of courses to support you in this area:

-A free online course that will help you to develop your personal digital skills with ideas about how to use the skills with learners.
+A free online course that will help you to develop your basic personal digital skills with ideas about how to use the skills with learners.

 Use the self-assessment tool to help work out what you should look at and review how you have improved having worked through each module.